 When mPCIe was first developed (around 2010), some OEMs built mPCIe SSD devices of low capacity and high cost.
 There boards are now obsolete and no longer available.

 When the ESPRESSObin board boots up, the UBOOT firmware checks the mPCIe.
-If no device is present, UBOOT reports “PCIE-0 Link down”.
+If no compatible device is present, UBOOT reports “PCIE-0 Link down”.
 If a valid mPCIe board e.g. WiFi, UBOOT reports “PCIE-0 Link up”.

-When linux boots up, the mPCIe driver is loaded.
+With a valid mPCIe device installed, when linux boots up, the mPCIe driver is loaded.

 There are available SSD boards (e.g. 64 – 256 GB) that are not mPCIe, but rather mSATA devices that use the same connector, with different electrical parameters and signals. mSATA itself was superseded around 2018 by the M.2 SATA format with a different connector, signals, plus higher capacity and speed.